 This is a real concern for me as I have been a migrant worker for most of my life.
 But students need to understand that today’s workforce is global not even national.
 In an open economy, they don’t have a choice but to accept this because this is what will lead to efficiency.

 Another reason for this goes to our politicians too.
 They failed to ensure growth in all parts of India.
 If they did the problem of migrant workers would have been less.
 Hopefully, PM’s agenda of ‘Make in India’ will solve this problem to some extent.
-Another solution is to create entrepreneurship-friendly business situation that encourages both the genders to be entrepreneurs and create jobs.
+Another solution is to create an entrepreneurship-friendly business situation that encourages both the genders to be entrepreneurs and create jobs.

-45% of college students “agreed” that people who work as construction workers cannot have the Right to demand proper housing and toilets at the construction site
+45% of college students “agreed” that people who work as construction workers cannot have the right to demand proper housing and toilets at the construction site

 49% of college students “agreed” that people who work as domestic workers for household help cannot have the Right to demand minimum wages and other facilities

 65% of college students favour prohibition of meeting between boys and girls belonging to different religions in public places

 All the above three findings are shocking to me.
 Are we really so conservative and ignorant?
 Well, serious issues indeed.

 Experience at home and college

 49% of high-schoolers admitted that their parents often punish them physically e.g. beating, pinching

 82% of high-schoolers said they are worried about exams most of the time at home